mpicbg-csbd/unet-smfish-seg/notes/notes.md

 Not sure.
 But the answer to all our problems is to make a database of results.
 We need to make the parameters and results easily accessible to analysis tools.

-# TEMPFIX: ipython doesn't work on furiosa
+# TEMPFIX/AVOIDED: ipython doesn't work on furiosa

 It throws some sort of
 Oscar doesn't know why.
 Installed local ipython with pip --user flag.
+Now I'm using python3 and I can use the system-provided version.

 # SOLVED: PyOpenCL doesn't install with pip3 on my local machine